Dahlquist History, Family Crest & Coats of Arms

 - William E. Dahlquist, American Republican politician, Member of Minnesota State Senate 65th District; Elected 1942; Alternate Delegate to Republican National Convention from Minnesota, 1952

-- Carl P. Dahlquist, American Democrat politician, Member of Wyoming State House of Representatives, 1950
+- Carl P. Dahlquist, American Democratic Party politician, Member of Wyoming State House of Representatives, 1950

-- Alvin Dahlquist, American Democrat politician, Alternate Delegate to Democratic National Convention from Montana, 1940
+- Alvin Dahlquist, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Montana, 1940

 Related Stories +

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)

 - ^ Generals of World War II.
 (Retrieved 2012, January 10) John Dahlquist.
 Retrieved from http://generals.dk/general/Dahlquist/John_Ernest/USA.html